testdouble/mocktail/docs/faq/mocking_the_subject.md

 initial writing of a test easier, but at the cost of its long-term comprehensibility and maintainability.

-So, if mocking out a method on the subject seems like the write solution, what should you do instead?
+So, if mocking out a method on the subject isn't the solution, what should you do instead?

-In almost every case, the answer is "the subject is too big and unwieldy" and the method being tested, the method being mocked, and perhaps both should be extracted into classes of their own with proper names and a clear [dependency](../support/glossary.md#dependency) relationship—only _then_ might an isolated unit test with mocks be productive for specifying the terms of that relationship.
+In almost every case, the the subject is too big and unwieldy and the only workable answer is that the method being tested, the method being mocked, or perhaps _both_ should be extracted into classes of their own—complete with proper names and a clear [dependency](../support/glossary.md#dependency) relationship.
+Only _then_ might an isolated unit test with mocks be appropriate as a tool to help specify the terms of that relationship.

-To illustrate, we could carry through this refactor by extracting both methods entirely and then referencing them from the original `best_promo` entrypoint in the model:
+To illustrate, we could carry through this refactor by extracting both methods into new classes and referencing them from the original `best_promo` entrypoint in the model:

 ```ruby
 class User < ApplicationRecord